kateij/assignment/README.md

 given in the application PON.

 ## HAL Explorer
 The application has also been setup to use the HAL explorer.
-Uee the following URL to access it:
+Use the following URL to access it:

 http://localhost:8080